Amount of warming triggering carbon dioxide in air hits new peak, growing at near-record fast rate

 Carbon dioxide levels are rising so that each year is higher than the last.
 However, there’s a seasonal cycle with carbon dioxide so that it reaches its highest saturation point in May.
 That’s because two-thirds of the globe’s land is in the northern hemisphere and plants suck carbon dioxide out of the air, so during late spring and summer carbon dioxide levels fall until they start rising again in November, Andrews said.

-Carbon dioxide levels rise more during El Nino climate cycles because it is drier in the northern hemisphere.
+Carbon dioxide levels rise more during El Nino climate cycles because it is hotter and drier in the Tropics.
 An El Nino is brewing.
 That 3.0 increase may be a sign of an El Nino bump, she said.

 There are two main ways of tracking greenhouse gases.
 One is to monitor what’s coming out of smokestacks and exhaust pipes, but about half of that is absorbed by the oceans and lands, Andrews said.